bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:35 PM CT, May 13</p>
+<p class="updated_time"> Latest data: 05:14 PM CT, May 13</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 68°, which is 14° *colder* than yesterday.
-Tomorrow is expected to be 4° **warmer** than today.
+Today's high is 68°, which is 13° *colder* than yesterday.
+Tomorrow is expected to be 3° **warmer** than today.

 Currently:

-- 68°
+- 67°
-- Mostly Clear
+- Breezy and Mostly Clear
-- 37% humidity
+- 38% humidity
-- 17 mph wind
+- 16 mph wind
 - 22% cloud cover
-- 39 AQI 🟩
+- 41 AQI 🟩
 - 0.2 inches of rain expected in the next 48 hours